jrandj/aws-security-specialty/README.md

 1. AWS Certificate Manager (ACM)

-    * ACM lets you provision, manage, and deploy public and private certificates for use with AWS services.
+    * AWS ACM lets you provision, manage, and deploy public and private certificates for use with AWS services.
 Supported services include:
         * ELB
         * CloudFront
         * Elastic Beanstalk